4 Things You Need to Know About Smoke Damage Insurance Claims

-Remember: your insurance company likely requires you to contact them within a certain amount of time after a loss has occurred.
-Make sure you know that amount of time and file your insurance damage claims on-time.
+Remember: your insurance company likely requires you to contact them within a certain amount of time after a loss has occurred, as well as other stated duties after a loss.

 During the insurance claims process, you’re likely going to exchange hundreds of emails and documents with your insurance company over the next few months.
 Make sure you document everything.
-Get a binder or good storage system, to start and keep things as organized as possible.
+Get a binder or good storage system and keep things as organized as possible.

 3) Understand that your Insurance Covers Flame, Smoke, Ash or Soot Damage

 A typical homeowner’s insurance policy will cover damage caused by wind, fire, and lightning.
 If your home is destroyed by a fire, then the insurance company would be obligated to up to the policy limit for a new home.

 A typical insurance policy will also pay to replace or repair anything inside that home that may have been damaged by flames, smoke, soot, ash, and other byproducts of the fire.

 Smoke damage is nasty and can affect virtually everything in your home.
 Many of your possessions and furniture may need to be discarded – even if they don’t look badly damaged.
 Soot can spread quickly, cover things in many unforeseen places, and is quite hazardous to your health.
 Be sure to thoroughly inspect for soot damages and inconspicuous damage from smoke when making a claim with your insurance for a fire.

 Remember: you pay for insurance specifically to cover situations like this.
 Document all of the items in your home that have even small amounts of smoke, soot, or ash damage.